Explore a storied former New Bedford nursery turned vibrant park and South Coast horticultural gem.

 Stroll along meandering paths, explore the greenhouses and historic brick buildings, and linger by the beds planted with local favorites as well as exotic rarities.
 A medley of trees—Japanese maples, six varieties of boxwood, and several specimen trees—loom over artfully landscaped grounds.
-And if you have young ones at your side, the Outdoor Discovery Garden, with spaces for growing plants, creating art, climbing, crawling, and playing, offers a fun way for children to connect to nature.

 FREE to all.